Agent Memory Systems

 A survey of external agent memory systems — how AI agents store, retrieve, and maintain knowledge across sessions and tasks.
 We track knowledge bases, context-engineering layers, structured note-taking tools, and trajectory-learning loops, reading their source code wherever it is available.

 Choosing or designing one?
-Start with the comparative review, which places the landscape across six architectural dimensions, then browse the repo-backed reviews — each one reads the actual code and reports what a system does, not what its README claims.
+Scan the comparison table — one row per system, a plain-English description plus the handful of fields that actually discriminate.
+Then read the comparison, which is the existing 129-system synthesis rather than the refreshed 140-row matrix, and browse the repo-backed reviews under reviews/ — each reads the actual code and reports what a system does, not what its README claims.

 We track these systems not just to borrow ideas but to watch how they evolve.
 Convergence across independent projects is a stronger signal than any single design argument.